Last updated:

 • Requires a separate accounting system for general ledger and reporting

-Best for: Firms that already have accounting software and want stronger AP/AR automation.
+BILL is best for firms that already have accounting software and want stronger AP/AR automation.

 Final takeaway

-Only the best fit for your firm’s structure and complexity.
+There isn't a single best accounting billing software.
+There's only the best fit for your firm's structure and complexity.

 Is accounting billing software the same as invoicing software?